pascalandy/docker-stack-this/traefik-manager/README.md

 ## How to see our services

-In you #pwg session you will have another ip address.
-Just replace it and add the service name at the end.
+**WARNING** - Of course during your own  play-with-ghost session, you will have another ip address then `10-0-7-3`!

+To see a service just add the service frontend layer7 at the end of the address (ie `/a-who`)

-Per example: point to one of your 8 containers this way:
+Per example: point to one of your 8 containers:

 ```
 http://pwd10-0-7-3-80.host1.labs.play-with-docker.com/a-who